couchbase/go-slab/README.md

 # TODO

-* Use a binary search to find a slabClass faster.
 * Currently, slabs that are allocated are never freed.
 * Memory for one slabClass is never reassigned to another slabClass.
   Memory reassignment might be useful whenever data sizes of items in